thanos-io/thanos/tutorials/katacoda/thanos/3-receiver/step2.md

 ![alt text](./assets/receive-empty-query-result.png)

 <details>
  <summary>Uh-oh!
-Why are we seeing 'Empty Query Result' responses?</summary>
+Do you know why are we seeing 'Empty Query Result' responses?</summary>

 We have correctly configured `Thanos Receive` & `Thanos Query`, but we have not yet configured Prometheus to write to remote write its data to the right place.

 </details>

 Hit continue and we will fix this setup!